 The Company adopted the share award scheme on 19 June 2015.
-The scheme has a term of 10 years and is for recognising contributions of eligible participants and attracting and retaining them for the continual development of the Group.
+The scheme has a term of 10 years and is for recognising contributions of the eligible participants and attracting and retaining them for the continual development of the Group.
 The share award may be satisfied by (a) issuance of new shares, in which case the issue price of the award shares is determined by the Board at its absolute discretion at the time of grant and shall at least be the higher of (i) the closing price of the shares on the grant date; or (ii) the average closing price of the shares for the five trading days immediately preceding the grant date; and (b) acquiring existing shares from the market, in which case the purchase price will be based on the market value of the shares on the date of acquisition.
 The Board may at its absolute discretion select and grant share award to any eligible participant and determine the terms, composition and conditions of the award.
 The scheme has neither specified the maximum number of securities of the Company that it may hold, the minimum vesting period nor maximum entitlement of each eligible participant.
 No amount is payable by the eligible participant upon acceptance of the award.
-During the year, 36,428,372 shares of the Company (as adjusted by the share consolidation of the Company which became effective in November 2017) were purchased by the trustee of the scheme on the Stock Exchange for a consideration of HK\$15.2 million and 15,975,802 shares of which were granted to directors, employees and consultants of the Company.
-As at 31 December 2017, there were 20,452,570 shares of the Company held under the scheme.
+The Company did not grant any share award to any person during the year and there were 20,452,570 Shares held under the scheme as at 31 December 2018.